 NOTE: For those planning on attending the 25th anniversary of the movie, Shawshank Redemption, rooms are booking up fast.
 Wishmaker House is a convenient option.

 The Wishmaker House Bed & Breakfast is located at 116 Main Street, Bellville, Ohio.
 Rates start around $145/night and include breakfast.
+Go to a site such as Expedia if you want to compare rates.
 Off street parking is available at no charge.